 Here is a shorter eye-opening 7-minute TV clip on the Cascadia Fault.
 This fault regularly generates 9.0 temblors similar to the 2004 Sumatra earthquake and tsunami that killed over 227,000 people in Indonesia and India.
 The similar magnitude 2011 Tohoku 9.0 earthquake that caused the Fukushima nuclear disaster is discussed in this 3-minute video.

-Sorry for posting all the documentaries and I can’t really tell you which one is best.
-Personally I like the following 50 minute BBC documentary on the Cascadia Fault which triggers the San Andreas Fault 75% of the time when it ruptures.
+Below is a 50-minute BBC documentary on the Cascadia Fault which triggers the San Andreas Fault 75% of the time when it ruptures.
 This in turn can cause the Hayward Fault to rupture.

 Fascinating BBC Documentary on the Cascadia Fault